dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 The methylation levels of BCAT1 and IKZF1 in ctDNA has also been correlated to CRC tumor presence.
 In a prospective study of 142 stage I-III CRC patients, the aberrant methylation of these two genes was found in 19 patients (13.38%), which exhibited higher risk of recurrence (HR = 5.7) and lesser 3-year RFS (56.5% vs. 83.3% in ctDNA-negative patients) [@pedersenDetectionMethylatedBCAT12022].
 The relevance of BCAT1 and IKZF1 has been leveraged by the laboratory-developed test Colvera (CSIRO), which in its latest iteration has exhibited values of sensitivity and specificity as high as 62% and 98.3%, respectively [@vuceticClinicalPerformanceMethylationbased2021].
 ### SEPT9

-SEPT9, which has extensively been studied for CRC early detection and is the centerpiece of the FDA-approved Epi proColon commercial assay (Epigenomics AG) has also been proposed for MRD detection [@wangAdvancePlasmaSEPT92018].
+SEPT9, which has extensively been studied for CRC early detection and is at the base of the FDA-approved Epi proColon commercial assay (Epigenomics AG) has also been proposed for MRD detection [@wangAdvancePlasmaSEPT92018].
 After tumoral resection, the detection of methylated SEPT9 was able to predict the risk of recurrence in a cohort of 426 stage II-II CRC patients, among which RFS was decreased (HR = 5.83) [@yuanCirculatingMethylatedSEPT92022].

 ### Genome-wide